needyamin/pdf-reader/README.md

 ## /public Folder Structure

 - After building, the `/public` folder contains:
+  - `PDFReader-vX.Y.Z.exe` — The standalone portable executable
-  - `/public/dist/` — The standalone `.exe` and all distributable files
+  - `/public/dist/` — PyInstaller distribution files
   - `/public/build/` — PyInstaller build files (can be deleted after distribution)
+  - `/public/assets/` — Copied assets for the installer
-  - `/public/installer.iss` — Inno Setup script
+  - `installer.iss` — Inno Setup script
-  - `/public/AdvancedPDFReader-Setup-vX.Y.Z.exe` — Windows installer (if compiled)
+  - `AdvancedPDFReader-Setup-vX.Y.Z.exe` — Windows installer (if Inno Setup is installed)
 - Use the `/public` folder to distribute your app or upload to GitHub Releases.

 ---